cincuranet/blog/_posts/2008-05-26-227674-how-to-show-sql-command-created-by-entity-framework.md

 ---
+title: |
-title: "How to show SQL command created by Entity Framework?"
+  How to show SQL command created by Entity Framework?
 date: 2008-05-26T14:02:00Z
 tags:
   - .NET